Jimmyh-world/Cardano_MCP/docs/development/guidelines.md

 - Mock error conditions for comprehensive testing
 - Verify error properties and context data
 - Test retry logic with simulated failures
+- Use appropriate error test configuration

+## TypeScript Best Practices

+- Use strict typing for all code
+- Avoid using `any` type
+- Create interfaces for data structures
+- Use generics for reusable components
+- Document complex types with JSDoc
+- Use type guards for runtime type checking
+- Implement proper error typing

 ## Maintenance